-14.20 Where a Councillor or a member of the public is expelled from a meeting, the expulsion and the name of the person expelled, if known, are to be recorded in the minutes of the meeting.
-14.21 If a Councillor or a member of the public fails to leave the place where a meeting of the council is being held immediately after they have been expelled, a police officer, or any person authorised for the purpose by the Council or person presiding, may, by using only such force as is necessary, remove the Councillor or member of the public from that place and, if necessary, restrain the Councillor or member of the public from re-entering that place for the remainder of the meeting.
 14.22 A person (whether a Councillor or another person) is not entitled to be present at a meeting of the Council or of a committee of which all members are Councillors if expelled from the meeting: (a) by a resolution of the meeting, or (b) by the person presiding at the meeting if the Council has, by resolution, authorised the person presiding to exercise the power of expulsion.
-Practice Pra 1.
+Practice 1.
 A Councillor who is named by the Chairperson for an act of disorder referred to in Clause 14.11 above, and fails to apologise for the disorder if requested to by the Chairperson, may be expelled from the meeting by resolution of Council in accordance with Clause 14.16 and Clause 14.17.
 2. A Councillor expelled from a meeting in accordance with the above shall leave the Chamber for the duration of the meeting.
 3. The expulsion of a Councillor shall be recorded in the minutes of the meeting.
-Use of mobile phones and the unauthorised recording of meetings 14.23 Councillors, Council staff and members of the public must ensure that mobile phones are turned to silent during meetings of the Council and committees of the Council.
-14.24 A person must not live stream or use an audio recorder, video camera, mobile phone or any other device to make a recording of the proceedings of a meeting of the Council or a committee of the Council without the prior authorisation of the Council or the committee.
-14.25 Any person who contravenes or attempts to contravene clause 14.24, may be expelled from the meeting as provided for under section 10(2) of the Act.
-14.26 If any such person, after being notified of a resolution or direction expelling them from the meeting, fails to leave the place where the meeting is being held, a police officer, or any person authorised for the purpose by the Council or person presiding, may, by using only such force as is necessary, remove the first-mentioned person from that place and, if necessary, restrain that person from re-entering that place for the remainder of the meeting.
-15.0 PART 15 - CONFLICTS OF INTEREST 15.1 All Councillors and, where applicable, all other persons, must declare and manage any conflicts of interest they may have in matters being considered at meetings of the Council and committees of the Council in accordance with the
+How disorder by councillors attending meetings by audio-visual link may be dealt with Where a councillor is attending a meeting by audio-visual link, the chairperson 14.23 or a person authorised by the chairperson may mute the councillor's audio link to the meeting for the purposes of enforcing compliance with this code.
+If a councillor attending a meeting by audio-visual link is expelled from a meeting for an act of disorder, the chairperson of the meeting or a person 14.24 authorised by the chairperson, may terminate the councillor's audio-visual link to the meeting.
+Use of mobile phones and the unauthorised recording of meetings 44.5- Councillors, Council staff and members of the public must ensure that 14.25 electronic devices are turned to silent during meetings of the Council and committees of the Council.
+14.26 A person must not live stream or use an audio recorder, video camera, mobile phone or any other device to make a recording of the proceedings of a meeting of the Council or a committee of the Council without the prior authorisation of the Council or the committee.
+14.27 Any person who contravenes or attempts to contravene clause 14.25, may be expelled from the meeting as provided for under section 10(2) of the Act.
+If any such person, after being notified of a resolution or direction expelling them from the meeting, fails to leave the place where the meeting is being 14.28 held, a police officer, or any person authorised for the purpose by the Council or person presiding, may, by using only such force as is necessary, remove the first-mentioned person from that place and, if necessary, restrain that person from re-entering that place for the remainder of the meeting.
+15.0 PART 15 - CONFLICTS OF INTEREST 15.0 15.1 All Councillors and, where applicable, all other persons, must declare and manage any conflicts of interest they may have in matters being considered at meetings of the Council and committees of the Council in accordance with the